wang-jun-hao/tp/docs/UserGuide.md

 * You have to be on a patient's profile page to delete a medical note.
 You can do this by first `find`-ing the patient by IC when on the main list and then `access`-ing the patient's index on the filtered list.
+* You can only delete notes that are authored by you.
 * `INDEX` refers to the index of the medical note displayed in the list of medical notes.

 ####Example:

-Context: while viewing the profile page of patient with IC `S9123456A`
+Context: You are logged in as Dr John Doe (M06371K), viewing the profile page of patient with IC 'S9123456A' with the medical note at index 1 authored by you.

 * `deletenote 1`

-Deletes the medical note with index 1 in the displayed list of medical notes.
+Deletes the medical note with index 1 in the displayed list of medical notes belonging to patient with IC 'S9123456A'.

 ### 3.11 Exiting the program : `exit`